THE TRAVEL DOCTOR

 The disease is caused by long thread like worms up to 50cm in length which live under the skin and in lymphatic tissues.
 The female worms release larvae that circulate in the peripheral blood vessels and are ingested by mosquitoes; thus, infected mosquitoes transmit the infection from person to person.
 Filarial worms can live up to twenty years in humans producing larvae that infect insects but the worms do not multiply in the body.

-Symptoms vary widely between individuals but severe cases include inflammatory swelling of the arms and legs.
 Some forms of the disease can cause blindness.
 In all cases, drug treatment is effective if given before the disease becomes advanced.

 Lyme Disease